Be very careful when it comes to "this" in javascript, and err on the side of caution, always confirming via examples if in doubt.

 Calling method on object from global context

-method is set to internal function of the object)
+(object created by returning it from function, method is set to internal function of the object)

 The object upon which method was called